bret-blackford/BMI-Laravel/README.md

 4. *Dropdown to indicate height in feet*

 ## Packages
 barryvdh/laravel-debugbar, which adds a useful debugging/info panel to the Laravel application.
+(Runs in DEV not PROD)
 * https://packagist.org/packages/barryvdh/laravel-debugbar

 ## Code style divergences